JULES training workshops and online tutorials

 The most recent training courses and online resources:

-- March 2021: Patrick McGuire wrote a tutorial about How to use Rose/Cylc for JULES on JASMIN.
-Along with several other tutorials for Running JULES, these are all being kept up to date now.
+- CONTINUOUSLY UPDATED: Patrick McGuire's tutorial about How to use Rose/Cylc for JULES on JASMIN (originally written Sep 2017).
+Along with several other tutorials for Running JULES.

 - January 2019: JULES WORKSHOP IN EXETER (based on JULESvn5.3).